Tornadoes of 2005: May 12–13

 A small outbreak of 15 tornadoes occurred in Texas.
 While the majority of the tornadoes were rated F0, four of them were significant.
 On the 12th, a 1000 yard wide F2 tornado struck the town of South Plains, destroying vehicles and power poles.
 Two strong tornadoes, rated F3 and F2, struck areas near the town of Ralls about 2.5 hours later, causing almost $800,000 in damage.
 The next day, another 1000 yard wide F3 touched down west of Vera, Texas and tracked 16.3 miles to just east of Goree.
 Although the tornado missed Goree, strong winds of up to 70 mph knocked down trees and power lines in the town.
 No fatalities or injuries occurred.

-May 25 (Brazil)
+May 24 (Brazil)

-A strong F3 multi-vortex tornado struck Indaiatuba, São Paulo.
-The tornado caused damage estimated at R$97.2 million (BRL), which led the government to declare a state of public calamity.
-This was the first multi-vortex tornado to be registered in the Southern Hemisphere and the first to be recorded through images.
+An intense F3 multi-vortex tornado struck the southeastern part of Indaiatuba, São Paulo.

+The tornado caused industrial damage estimated at R$97.2 million (BRL), which led the government to declare a state of public calamity.

+This was the first multi-vortex tornado to be recorded through images in the Southern Hemisphere.
+Another unrated (but destructive) tornado struck the municipality of Itatiba, causing 1 death.